awsdocs/amazon-redshift-developer-guide/doc_source/r_CAST_function.md

 (1 row)
 ```

-In this example, the values in a timestamp column are cast as dates:
+In this example, the values in a timestamp column are cast as dates, which results in removing the time from each result:

 ```
 select cast(saletime as date), salesid